What do we mean by generations of cylinder?

 How long will it take to receive my order?

-Our cylinders are shipped directly from the factory in India and usually our cylinders are dispatched between eight and nine weeks after receiving a deposit.
+Our cylinders are shipped directly from the factory and usually our cylinders are dispatched between eight weeks after receiving the deposit.
 Shipping time is dependant upon the destination country.
 Please contact us for more details.

-What is the delivery price to my nearest port?
+What is the delivery cost to my nearest port?